keajs/kea-docs/docs/intro/testing.md

 ### Reset the context before each test

 Kea stores everything in a context.
-Call resetContext() before each test to reset Kea's brain.
+Call `resetContext()` before each test to reset Kea's brain.
+Pass it the `testUtilsPlugin` to enable the action and state recording necessary for `expectLogic` to work.

 ```ts
 /* global test, expect, beforeEach */